Hello, I’m Michael, the founder of Grayowl Point.

 I really fell in love with the Canadian independent music scene when I began listening to CBC Radio 3 in February of 2009.
 Suddenly I was immersed in a world of bands I would never have heard of and I loved it.
 I have far too many favourite acts to name at this point, but some all-time favourites would be Chad VanGaalen, Owen Pallett, Ghostkeeper and Christian Hansen.

-Aside from music I am currently the editor and producer of the Fed Podcast, based on the column by Corey Mintz of the Toronto Star.
-I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading trying to get lost in the city on a mountain bike.
+Aside from music I am part of the editorial staff at Digital Journal.
+I’m also the editor and producer of the Fed Podcast, based on the column by Corey Mintz of the Toronto Star.
+I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading and trying to get lost in the city on a mountain bike.

 Hey everybody I’m Laura, a recent graduate from York University, Glendon College.
 When not quoting various movies and tv shows, or under a pile of books, I’m here writing about the mellower side of Canadian music.
 In the Fall, I’m planning on pursuing my Master’s degree in Canadian Studies at Trent University.